seeb0h/REQS.io/GRAPH.md

   +reqID : integer
   +parentUID : integer list
   +version : string
+  +reqStatus : eReqStatus
+  +testStatus : eTestStatus
   +content : string
 }

 note top of REQ
   reqID : Like "201".
-Added to Document.reqRoot
+Added to Specification.reqRoot
-            to create the req ID : "TS_024_201" parentUID : every REQ, in every Document which are parent of this REQ version : ??? content : markdown text or html. depends of the
+            to create the req ID : "TS_024_201" parentUID : every REQ, in every Specification which are parent of this REQ version : ??? content : markdown text or html. depends of the